SorinoSSK/VFlowTech-Doc/content/apps/digital-twin/digital-twin/index.md

 You can find it in the appbar as shown below.

 {{< img-simple src="digital-twin-in-appbar.png" alt="Digital Twin icon in the appbar" class="border-0 rounded-circle" >}}

+Click on this icon to launch the Digital Twin app.
+The Digital Twin app will open, and default tab is the `Home` tab, as in the image below.

+{{< img-simple src="digital-twin-home.png" alt="Digital Twin home" class="border-0 rounded-circle" >}}